RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 fc34-original   76m   Stopped   False
 ~~~

-This machine should have an IP address after a few minutes - it won't be the same as the original VM as it will have a new MAC address:
+This machine should also get an IP address after a few minutes - it won't be the same as the original VM as the clone was given a new MAC address:

 ```execute-1
 oc get vmi